I love this bracelet! I purchased it as part of the Tosca Gift Set, so please see my complete and detailed review there.

 Full of historical detail, Tosca’s situations and emotions could as easily be pulled from a current newspaper.
 Laced with stunningly beautiful arias and heart piercing duets, the romance of this passionate love story and its tragic conclusion will be something you want to remember forever.

-• A passionate red bead with a white flower represents Tosca (drawn from her first name-Floria meaning flowered).
-A blue bead encasing a white flower represents Mario because Tosca is always in his heart.
+- A blue bead encasing a pink flower represents Mario because Tosca is always in his heart.

-• A green heart represents Tosca’s jealousy: tiny cat’s eye beads whimsically evoke her demand that Mario change his painted Mary Magdalene’s eyes from blue to black.
+- Tiny cat’s eye beads whimsically evoke Tosca's demand that Mario change his painted Mary Magdalene’s eyes from blue to black.